-- (a) the effectiveness of the QMS; and - (b) that the process of continual improvement progresses. - (a) The Quality Management Division under the Patent Examination Administration Department is responsible for implementing and maintaining the QMS, to ensure the effectiveness of the QMS. - (b) The Quality Management Division under the Patent Examination Administration Department is responsible for defining the quality standards for search and examination and establishing effective measures to ensure the process of continual quality improvement.
+(a) the effectiveness of the QMS; and

+(b) that the process of continual improvement progresses.

+(a) The Quality Management Division under the Patent Examination Administration Department is responsible for implementing and maintaining the QMS, to ensure the effectiveness of the QMS.

+(b) The Quality Management Division under the Patent Examination Administration Department is responsible for defining the quality evaluation standards for search and examination and establishing effective measures to ensure the process of continual quality improvement.
 The External Opinion Processing Division is mainly responsible for dealing with user complaints and feedback, together with the related departments, and carrying out user satisfaction surveys.
-The Quality Assurance Division of each examination department, established at the beginning of 2015, is responsible for monitoring and managing the process quality to continuously improve the quality of examination together with other quality management officers in the department, and is also responsible for guiding quality assurance and training of other departments in the same technical field.
+The Quality Assurance Division of each examination department, established at the beginning of 2015, is responsible for monitoring and managing the process quality to continuously improve the quality of examination together with other quality management officers in the department, and is also responsible for providing quality assurance, examination guidance and training for Patent Examination Cooperation Centers (PECCs) in the same technical field.